TJBrunson/War/README.md

 ran out of cards.
 4. If number of players not divisible by 52, add remainder of cards to first winner's pile
 5. If a player cannot play in a tie breaker or runs out of cards, remove them from player pool to shorten loop runs

-### -- Tests --
-1. Check that deck builds correctly
-2. Check that after dealing, each player has the same number of cards
-    1. Check that left over cards are added to tie_pile